-This day-long meeting will bring together a small group of scholars, researchers and practitioners in order to identify the critical dimensions, and ramifications, of the relationship of climate change to population displacement and migration in Latin America, an issue we anticipate will be of enormous importance during the coming decades.
+This day-long meeting convened a small group of scholars, researchers and practitioners to identify the critical dimensions, and ramifications, of the relationship of climate change to population displacement and migration in Latin America, an issue we anticipate will be of enormous importance during the coming decades.
 While considerable evidence indicates that climate change increasingly will shape migration in the Americas, we note surprisingly little consideration of the challenges this will pose.
-This meeting, therefore, will explore how faith-based actors and organizations are thinking about, and responding to, the problem of climate-induced displacement at present across the region.
+This meeting explored how faith-based actors and organizations are thinking about, and responding to, the problem of climate-induced displacement at present across the region.

 Diplomacy, Religion and Resilience in Small Island Developing States

-Researchers from this project will convene a public event on climate diplomacy, co-sponsored by Sister Cities International.
-This public forum will address address forms of collaboration around climate change, primarily among countries in the Caribbean.
-It will address the role of religious traditions and actors, as often overlooked stakeholders in shaping public perceptions and priorities regarding climate change in small island development states (SIDS), including the ways in which climate concerns are connected to other issues such as development, sustainability, and migration.
-It will also consider the roles of faith leaders, and other religious actors, as they participate in often transnational climate advocacy networks, and contribute to established and new forms of climate diplomacy among SIDS nations.
-Using a round table format, participants from the religion and climate change project will report on project outcomes, with select ambassadors from SIDS nations and concerned with climate change, to discuss implications of this work.
+Researchers convened a public event on climate diplomacy, co-sponsored by Sister Cities International, to address forms of collaboration around climate change, primarily among countries in the Caribbean.
+Panelists discussed the role of religious traditions and actors, as often overlooked stakeholders in shaping public perceptions and priorities regarding climate change in small island development states (SIDS), including the ways in which climate concerns are connected to other issues such as development, sustainability, and migration.
+It also considered the roles of faith leaders, and other religious actors, as they participate in often transnational climate advocacy networks, and contribute to established and new forms of climate diplomacy among SIDS nations.
+Panel participants included select ambassadors from SIDS nations and concerned with climate change.

 May 11, 2018 | American University

-This day-long meeting will convene a select group of previous workshop participants, and other scholars already familiar with the project, for a set of presentations and discussion with the goal of thinking synthetically about the project’s key findings.
-The workshop will be dedicated to identifying, in cross-regional terms, how cases and topics featured in anticipated project outcomes advance its goals of understanding: 1. religion as a part of the politics and public discourse on climate change; 2. religious sources of environmental knowledge, as these inform community responses to climate change; 3. and ways that climate change is currently driving forms of religious change.
-This workshop will support the preparation of project findings and outcomes, as major contributions to now emerging scholarship at the intersection of religion and climate change.
+This day-long meeting convened a select group of previous workshop participants, and other scholars already familiar with the project, for a set of presentations and discussion with the goal of thinking synthetically about the project’s key findings.
+The workshop identified, in cross-regional terms, project outcomes, in the following areas: 1. religion as a part of the politics and public discourse on climate change; 2. religious sources of environmental knowledge, as these inform community responses to climate change; 3. and ways that climate change is currently driving forms of religious change.
+In addition, this workshop supported the preparation of project finding as major contributions to now emerging scholarship at the intersection of religion and climate change.